 The main concern when someone is disabled is how they will continue to pay their bills.
 Mortgage, rent, utilities, food, clothing, school, car payments don’t just go away if you can’t work due to a disability.

-Disability insurance policies should be evaluated by the definitions used to describe each benefit, trigger, payment qualifications and situations in which the coverage may apply.
-There are many considerations for insurance such as benefit amount, own occupation definition, future increase options, social security, return of premium, cost Of living adjustment increases, total vs partial disability, short term vs long term, accident only vs both accident and illness. in addition to plan designs that include cost of living or benefit increase options, benefit amounts, benefit periods, elimination periods, definition of disabled, exclusions, recurrent, residual and presumptive disability.
+Disability policies should be evaluated by the definitions used to describe each benefit, trigger, payment qualifications and situations in which the coverage may apply.
+There are many considerations such as Benefit Amount, Own Occupation definition, Future Increase options, Social Security, Return of Premium, Cost Of Living Adjustment increases, total vs partial disability, short term vs long term, accident only vs both accident and illness. in addition to plan designs that include Cost of Living or Benefit increase options, benefit amounts, benefit periods, elimination periods, definition of disabled, exclusions, recurrent, residual and presumptive disability.

-If you collect some form of disability from the government, your work or individually purchased plan, amounts may be integrated.
-There are many rules that can come into play with disability insurance, and it's important to work with a provider who can navigate the space.
+If you collect some form of Disability from the government, your work or individually purchased plan, amounts may be integrated.
+There are many rules that can come into play with Disability insurance.